 For Internet security available today, Salesforce utilizes some of the most advanced technology.
 Secure Socket Layer (SSL) technology protects your information using server authentication and data encryption when you access the Salesforce-powered site using a supported web browser.

-Take expert help from a Salesforce Partner like ETG Global Services to learn more about maintaining eCommerce Security.
+Take expert help from a Salesforce Partner like ETG DIGITAL to learn more about maintaining eCommerce Security.

 About ETG Digital

 ETG is a Crest Level Salesforce Partner headquartered in Plano, Texas.
 We are ISO 9001:2015 certified company with a global delivery center in Hyderabad, India.
 We have dedicated teams of professionals spanning continents located in US, Canada, UAE, UK, Australia and India.
 Our ability to maintain talent hubs in multiple locations and working on projects for clients from various domains gives us a very unique advantage.
 An advantage to leverage proven technologies like Salesforce Commerce, Sales, Service, Partner and Marketing Clouds and using them to deliver tailor made solutions for clients to suit their business requirements.

 If you are looking to take your business into the next league, you are at the right place.
 Connect with us at firstname.lastname@example.org or call us at +1 469 666 1119